microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-api.md

 # Using the Factory Orchestrator client API

-The Factory Orchestrator service, FactoryOrchestratorService.exe, provides a robust API surface for clients to interact with test devices via .NET Standard code.
+The Factory Orchestrator service, FactoryOrchestratorService.exe, provides a robust API surface for clients to interact with test devices via .NET code.
 You can use these APIs to author advanced task orchestration code to programmatically interact with the service outside of what the app provides.

 All FactoryOrchestratorClient API calls other than `Connect()` are [asynchronous](https://docs.microsoft.com/dotnet/csharp/async).